xcore/sc_spdif/module_spdif_tx/doc/programming.rst

    #.
 The S/PDIF transmission frequency in Hz.
    #.
 The master clock frequency in Hz.

-Once the transmission frequency and master clock frequency are sent to the core, the audio data could be sent thru the link.
+Once the transmission frequency and master clock frequency are sent to the core, the audio data could be sent thorough the link.

 Usage Example
 -------------